mchorse/reads/content/emoticons-changelog.md

 Emoticons's change log.

+## Version 0.4.3

+This hot patch update fixes stupid transparency issue with model when used with Optifine, because Optifine changes blending function smh.

+**Compatible** with McLib **1.0.4** and optionally with Blockbuster **1.6.4** and Metamorph **1.1.10**.
+It doesn't mean that future versions of McLib, Blockbuster and Metamorph would be incompatible, but older versions are most likely incompatible.

+* Fixed semi-transparent model due to Optifine not cleaning up its OpenGL state

 ## Version 0.4.2

 This update fixes a couple of issues with multiplayer servers ("wallhack" aka F3 skeleton rendering through walls and invisibility potions).